berichan/SysBot.NET-Mobile/README.md

 **Is this fully functional?**

 $info doesn't work due to no local file access.
 Everything else (including seedchecks now) *should* work.
-Make sure to change to the logs tab after loading your config, otherwise no logging will happen.
+Make sure to view the logs tab after loading your config, otherwise no logging will happen.

 **Do I need to compile this myself?**